These are stereo sound files.

 Phantom Words Example 1 (3.0 MBytes)

-Here are two more of Deutsch's Phantom Words:
+Here are six more of Deutsch's Phantom Words:

 Phantom Words Example 2 (3.0 MBytes)